-These results may shed light onto why narcissistic individuals are prone to certain behavioural reactions.
-Hypersensitivity to negative social experiences may be an underlying factor driving some of the prominent interpersonal behaviours associated with narcissism.
-In particular, narcissism is associated with interpersonal difficulties such as avoidant attachment styles, distance in social relationships and a potentially isolating sense of self-sufficiency and independence (Campbell, Foster, et al., 2002; Campbell and Foster, 2002; Campbell et al. 2004; Gjerde et al., 2004).
+These results may shed light onto why narcissistic individuals are prone to certain behavioral reactions.
+Hypersensitivity to negative social experiences may be an underlying factor driving some of the prominent interpersonal behaviors associated with narcissism.
+In particular, narcissism is associated with interpersonal difficulties such as avoidant attachment styles, distance in social relationships, and a potentially isolating sense of self-sufficiency and independence (Campbell, Bonacci, Shelton, Exline, & Bushman, 2004; Campbell, Foster, et al., 2002; Campbell & Foster, 2002; Gjerde et al., 2004).
 However, this apparent lack of interest in social relationships may mask or be a coping mechanism for dealing with oversensitivity to exclusion.
 Hence, although narcissistic individuals tend to appear socially confident and relaxed on the surface, they may be focused on avoiding social exclusion because of exaggerated underlying physiological responses to negative social experiences (though the current data cannot directly address causality).
-Avoidant attachment styles may be one form of unconscious coping because avoidant attachment styles have been shown to buffer activation of the AI and dACC during social exclusion (DeWall et al., 2012).
-Such neural reflections of social pain may also help to explain narcissists' aggressive responses after exclusion experiences (Twenge and Campbell, 2003).
-Furthermore, it is possible that to compensate, narcissistic people may experience a higher allostatic load-that is, narcissists may require extra physiological compensatory mechanisms to maintain external balance (Edelstein et al., 2010; Reinhard et al., 2012).
-This possibility suggests potential avenues to pursue linking narcissism with longer-term health outcomes (Konrath and Bonadonna, 2014).
+Avoidant attachment styles may be one form of unconscious coping, since avoidant attachment styles have been shown to buffer activation of the AI and dACC during social exclusion (DeWall et al., 2012).
+Such neural reflections of "social pain" may also help to explain narcissists' aggressive responses after exclusion experiences (Twenge & Campbell, 2003).
+Furthermore, it is possible that in order to compensate, narcissistic people may experience a higher allostatic load-that is, narcissists may require extra physiological compensatory mechanisms to maintain external balance (Edelstein et al., 2010; Reinhard et al., 2012).
+This possibility suggests potential avenues to pursue linking narcissism with longer-term health outcomes.

-There is a considerable body of research implicating our a priori identified neural ROIs in the distress of exclusion (so-called social pain).
-However, it should be noted that neural regions (dACC, AI and subACC) in the social pain network are also involved in other functions.
-Imaging studies have found the dACC to be associated with multiple functions including conflict monitoring, emotional awareness, cognitive dissonance, and reward-based decision making (Botvinick et al., 1999; Bush et al., 2002; Weissman et al., 2003; McRae et al., 2008; van Veen et al., 2009; Jarcho et al., 2011).
-Additionally, the AI has been implicated in various functions, including attention, decision making, intentions and awareness of sensations and movement; (for a review, see: Craig, 2009).
+There is a considerable body of research implicating our a priori identified neural regions of interest in the distress of exclusion (so-called "social pain").
+However, it should be noted that neural regions (dACC, AI, and subACC) in the social pain network are also involved in other functions.
+Imaging studies have found the dACC to be associated with multiple functions including conflict monitoring, emotional awareness, cognitive dissonance, and reward based decision making (Botvinick, Nystrom, Fissell, Carter, & Cohen, 1999; Bush et al., 2002; Jarcho, Berkman, & Lieberman, 2011; McRae, Reiman, Fort, Chen, & Lane, 2008; van Veen, Carter, Krug, & Schooler, 2009; Weissman, Giesbrecht, Song, Mangun, & Woldorff, 2003).

+Additionally, the AI has been implicated in various functions, including attention, decision-making, intentions, and awareness of sensations and movement; for a review, see: (A. D. Craig, 2009).
 Likewise, the subACC is implicated in depression and mood disorders (Greicius et al., 2007).
-Therefore, the idea of the social pain network is a possible neural mechanism that contributes to narcissists' hypersensitivity to exclusion should be interpreted as one of several possible explanations.
+Therefore the idea of the social pain network is a possible neural mechanism that contributes to narcissists' hypersensitivity to exclusion should be interpreted as one of several possible explanations.
 As with all studies of this type, the usual caution regarding reverse inference applies (Poldrack, 2006).
-Additionally, because the current work is correlational, there is the possibility that an unaccounted third variable may explain the current findings.
-Despite these limitations, the use of a priori ROIs and a theoretical framework strengthen our claim, and we suggest that this interpretation is parsimonious when considering other research on narcissism.
+Additionally, since the current work is correlational, there is the possibility that an unaccounted third variable may explain the current findings.
+Despite these limitations, the use of a priori regions of interest and theoretical framework strengthen our claim, and we suggest that this interpretation is parsimonious when considering other research on narcissism.